13 Best SaaS Customer Retention Strategies (2023)

 Self-help options allow customers to troubleshoot product problems on their own, without waiting in long customer service queues on the phone or another customer service channel.
-Interestingly, 81% of customers actually prefer solving problems on their own before contacting customer support for assistance, which makes self-help important.
+Interestingly, 81% of customers actually prefer solving problems on their own before contacting customer support for assistance, which makes customer self-help important.

 There are various self-help options you can add to your website or app, so customers can help themselves.
 These include: